saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 2 [reanimated husks]{.m} are crawling here, one near the stairs and one near the barricade.
 From the dark bellow, comes a [void demon]{.m}.

 There's a stairway to the [lower levels](dungeon_level_2.html) here, but it's closed with an iron gate.

+*There's a secret passage on the east wall.
+Pushing the wall in the right place will open it.*

 ## 14 Acheron Zul Study Room
 A very well kept room, dusty but otherwise intact.
 The floor has a red carpet, mostly intact.
 There's a study desk full of books, notes and scrolls.
 All the walls are covered with dusty tomes with no titles, only numbers on the side, and strange scientific instruments.